What organization should submit the "Request for Human Embryonic Stem Cell Line to be Approved for Use in NIH Funded Research"?

 Are there any restrictions on the use of lines listed on the NIH Human Embryonic Stem Cell Registry?

 The "see details" link on the NIH Human Embryonic Stem Cell Registry includes information on two categories of possible use restrictions: Provider Restrictions and NIH Restrictions.
 Provider Restrictions include things such as experiments that are prohibited with the cell line, or requirements that proposed research be approved by an ESCRO or other type of ethical review committee.
 NIH Restrictions are imposed on the use of a line based on the usage of the cells as agreed to by the donors in their informed consent process.
+Furthermore, other cell lines derived from a restricted hESC line are subject to the same restriction.

 Once a human embryonic stem cell line is listed on the NIH Human Embryonic Stem Cell Registry, are lines derived from it also eligible?